Somaliland Peace Process: Borama 1993 (Grand Conference of National Reconciliation)

-In May 1993 the "Borama Conference" took place to elect a new president and Vice President.
+In 24 January 1993 to 28 May 1993 the "Borama Conference" took place to elect a new president and Vice President.
 The conference was attended by 150 elders from the Isaaq (88), Gadabursi (21), Dhulbahante (21), Warsengali (11) and Issa (9) communities and was endorsed by the SNM.
 As a result, the conference granted the government of Somaliland local legitimacy beyond the realms of the Isaaq dominated SNM, especially since the town of Borama was predominantly inhabited by the Gadabursi.

 A wide range of topics were debated, whereby delegates agreed on a security framework and a national constitutional structure.
 Therefore, leading to the formation of a bicameral parliament was to be formed consisting of the 150 voting members of the conference which were then split into an upper and lower house a system embodied in the national charter.

 This was a critical turning point whereby a peace charter was created to bolster security and formalise the authority of traditional local elders in all aspects of peacemaking.

 At this conference, the delegates agreed to establish an executive president and a bicameral legislature whereby Somaliland's second president Muhammad Haji Egal was elected.